Review – URTH Square Filter Holder

-The filter holder has the ability to accommodate a Circular C-PL Filter, and two 100mm Square Filters simultaneously (sold separately).
+The filter holder can accommodate a Circular C-PL Filter, and two 100mm Square Filters simultaneously (sold separately).
 Alternatively, if you have the 75mm Square Filter Holder it will hold a C-PL and two 75mm Square Filters.
-This is one slot less than the NiSi holder but then most people would rarely use 3 slots anyway.
+This is one slot less than most holders but then most people would rarely use 3 slots anyway.
 If you commonly use 3 square filters simultaneously then the Urth Filter Holder will not suit your needs.

-Due to the fact that URTH ND Filters are not provided with an attached rubber gasket to eliminate light leaks, the filter holder has a built-in rubber gasket on the edge of the inner rim.
-Although this added feature is not required if you are only using a Square ND Graduated Filter, it is essential when using the Urth ND Filters that allow you to obtain lengthy exposure times.
-We had the issue of light leaks when using the GOBE Square ND10000 13-stop filter (now discontinued) but a spare NiSi rubber gasket applied to the back of the filter fixed it immediately.
+Because the URTH Square ND Filters are not provided with an attached rubber gasket to eliminate light leaks, the filter holder has a built-in rubber gasket on the edge of the inner rim.
+This added feature is not required if you are only using a Square ND Graduated Filter, but it is essential if you are taking fairly long exposures when using the Urth ND Filters.
+We had the issue of light leaks when using the GOBE Square ND10000 13-stop filter (now discontinued), but a spare NiSi rubber gasket applied to the back of the filter fixed it immediately.
 Our only concern at this stage is whether the built-in rubber gasket in the Filter Holder will remain in place over time with continual use.
 Only time will tell, although URTH does offer a Lifetime Warranty on the product.

 The Filter Holder also has a lock on the back of the holder.
 This locks the adapter ring once attached to the holder.
 The holder also includes the standard 86mm adapter ring.
 When ordering the Filter Holder make sure that you order the appropriate adapter rings (sold separately) to fit all lenses that you will be using with the Filter Holder.